 Watch: Arp's match-winning performance against Stutttgart

 There is no arguing with Arp’s adulation.
-Kane, 24, has scored 87 times in the English Premier League since breaking into the Tottenham first team during the 2013/14 season.
-He spearheaded England’s successful FIFA 2018 World Cup qualifying campaign, and is currently just three shy of joining Barcelona's Messi and Bayern Munich's Robert Lewandowski on 50 goals for the calendar year.
+Kane, 24, has scored 102 times in the English Premier League since breaking into the Tottenham first team during the 2013/14 season.
+He spearheaded England’s successful FIFA 2018 World Cup qualifying campaign, and found the net more often than anybody else in the 2017 calendar year with 56 goals.

 "He went through all the youth teams in his club, became a first-team player at that club and was even the Premier League’s top scorer, twice," Arp explained.
 "Now, he's an international.
 In the space of three years, Kane has made every step that you dream of as a young player."